 volatile Cocoa Prices creates uncertainty

-• From deforestation and low farmer incomes to child labour.
+From deforestation and low farmer incomes to child labour.
 Most cocoa is grown by smallholders, often in areas under pressure from climate change and crop diseases.
-During 2024 prices increased sharply, totaling 168% over the full year, due to poor harvests because of extreme weather.
-Last year, prices dropped, but the underlying pressure is still there, making the situation very volatile.
+In 2024, prices increased sharply, totalling 168% for the year, due to poor harvests caused by extreme weather.
+Last year, prices dropped, but underlying pressure remains, making the situation very volatile.

 For us at Reitan Convenience, cocoa products, especially chocolate bars, bakery products and chocolate drinks, are staples.
 These items are highly favoured by customers and play a crucial role in our product assortment.
 Therefore, we need to ensure that we can keep offering these kinds of products.
 And since the sustainability challenges surrounding cocoa production raise significant concerns, both the social and environmental aspects of cocoa farming need to be addressed to ensure that these popular products remain viable in the long term.